On large-scale dynamos with stable stratification and the application to stellar radiative zones: Numerical Study and Results

-\paragraph{Aspect Ratio and Convergence} While changing the aspect ratio, we can also check if our simulations are converged in the $z$-dimension \citep{yousef2008generation}.
-A comparison of the magnetic spectra in the the top panel of Figure \ref{fig:Boxscan} of the $(1,1,4)$ and $(1,1,8)$ aspect ratios shows that the MSC effect is fully captured in our $(1,1,4)$ runs since the dominant mode is clearly the $k L/2\pi=1/4$ mode in the larger $(1,1,8)$ simulation (black).
-Additionally, the time evolution of $E_B(t)$ of both runs is similar until they enter the saturation regime $t/\tau_c\gtrsim150$ and slowly oscillate with similar amplitudes.
-We conclude that our $(1,1,4)$ simulations are sufficiently large for capturing the LSD.
+While changing the aspect ratio, we can also check if our simulations are converged in the $z$-dimension \citep{yousef2008generation}.
+A comparison of the magnetic spectra in the bottom panel of Figure \ref{fig:Boxscan} of the $(1,1,4)$ and $(1,1,8)$ aspect ratios shows that the MSC effect is fully captured in our $(1,1,4)$ runs since the dominant mode is clearly the $k L/2\pi=1/4$ mode in the larger $(1,1,8)$ simulation (black).
+This qualitatively agrees with the dispersion relation Eq. \eqref{eq:MSCgammamax} which predicts a dominant wavenumber $k_{\max}$.
+Additionally, the time evolution of $E_B(t)$ of both cases is similar in the growth phase and after they enter the saturation regime $t/\tau_c\gtrsim250$ and slowly oscillate with similar amplitudes.
+In summary, we find that a minimum scale separation of $k_fL_z/2\pi=20$ is needed to capture the LSD at these parameters and that our fiducial $(1,1,4)$ simulations are sufficiently long in the $z$ direction.